overhangio/tutor/README.md

 ## Contributing

-If you have a problem, feel free to open a [Github issue](https://github.com/regisb/openedx-docker/issues) that describes:
-- the problem you are facing: this includes the exact error message, or a screenshot of the error.
-- what action triggered the error: which command line instruction, which url you tried to access, etc.
-- any error logs that you may find: you may want to take a look at the files in `data/lms/logs`, for instance.

-Pull requests will be happily examined, too!
+Pull requests will be happily examined!
 However, we should be careful to keep the project lean and simple: both to use and to modify.
 Optional features should not make the user experience more complex.
 Instead, documentation on how to add the feature is preferred.